 EVALUATION

-In the spring of each year, the Office of Planning, Research, and Institutional Effectiveness will work with the PBC to develop an evaluation tool (survey instrument, or other) to gauge the effectiveness of the College’s participatory governance committees and processes.
+In the Spring of each year, the Office of Planning, Research, and Institutional Effectiveness works with the PBC to develop an evaluation tool (survey instrument, or other) to gauge the effectiveness of the College’s participatory governance committees and processes.
 The goal of this evaluation is to ensure continuous quality improvement.

-In the fall of each year, the Dean of PRIE or designee will present the results of the evaluation to the PBC and share the results broadly with all college constituents for discussion and deliberation.
+In the Fall of each year, the Dean of PRIE or designee presents the results of the evaluation to the PBC and share the results broadly with all college constituents for discussion and deliberation.

 APPENDICES